dotnet/docs/docs/core/install/linux-ubuntu-2204.md

 ## Install .NET 7

 .NET 7 packages aren't available in the Ubuntu package manager feeds.
 You must use the Microsoft package repository.
-If you've previously installed .NET 6 with the Ubuntu feed, you'll run into a conflict when trying to use .NET 7 after installing it.
-Instead, do the following:

-01. Remove the .NET packages from your system.
-01. Add the Microsoft package repository.
-01. Install .NET.

 > [!WARNING]
 > If you've previously installed .NET 6 from the Ubuntu feed, you'll run into issues installing .NET 7 from the Microsoft package repository. .NET is installed to different locations and is resolved differently for both package feeds.
 It's recommended that you uninstall .NET 6 and then install with the Microsoft package repository.
+>
+> For more information about how to clean your system and install .NET 7, see [I need a version of .NET that isn't provided by my Linux distribution](linux-package-mixup.md#i-need-a-version-of-net-that-isnt-provided-by-my-linux-distribution?pivots=os-linux-ubuntu).

 ## Install .NET 6